a-paija/Bank-Customer-Churn-Analysis/README.md

 ## 🟦 Project Background

-Customer churn is a critical challenge for financial institutions, as retaining existing customers is significantly more cost-effective than acquiring new ones.
+Customer churn is a major revenue loss for financial institutions, as retaining existing customers is significantly more cost-effective than acquiring new ones.
 Mavenland Bank has experienced elevated churn rates but lacks a structured, data-driven understanding of who is leaving, why they leave, and how to intervene effectively.

-The dataset used in this project consists of **10,000 customer records**, combining demographic attributes, account behavior, and churn outcomes.
-However, due to inconsistencies in the raw data and lack of integrated analysis, the organization is unable to clearly identify churn drivers or implement targeted retention strategies.
+Due to lack of integrated analysis, Mavenland Bank is unable to clearly identify churn drivers or implement targeted retention strategies.
+This project addresses that problem by using customer data (10,000 records across demographics, financials, and behavior) to **predict and prevent churn before it happens**.

-Without structured analysis, Mavenland Bank is unable to answer key business questions such as:
+This project addresses business questions such as:

 - Which customer segments are most likely to churn
 - What behavioral or financial patterns signal churn risk